bahari/USDX-EX-RADIO/README.md

 # Last Words

-I will updated this page from time to time with the progress of the projects
+I will update this page from time to time along with progress of the projects.
+Please inform me if there is a misinformation regarding the above knowledge and facts - I'm still in a limited knowledge mode.

+AHmad Bahari - 9M2GRC

+73